ServiceNow/Fast-LLM/docs/developers/style-guide.md

 * Mark private and protected variables with an underscore `_` prefix.
 As is customary in python, we make no distinction between the two and avoid the double-underscore `__` notation.
-* Keep public interfaces (methods and variables without underscore prefix) as lean as possible.
+* Keep public interfaces (methods and variables without underscore prefix) as lean as possible, i.e. mark everything as private/protected unless there is a clear need to make it public.
+We can always add to the public interface later, but removing from it is difficult.
 * Use accessors sparingly through the `@property` decorator or equivalent, usually to define read-only public variables.